its-akib/CSE423/README.md

    | Medium   | 51–99     |
    | Large    | ≥100      |

-8. Apply the sampling formula to pick the required sample, resulting in **9, 10, and 11** samples for the small, medium, and large categories respectively.
+8. Applied the sampling formula to pick the required sample, resulting in **9, 10, and 11** samples for the small, medium, and large categories respectively.

 ---